MyeonggeonPark/A-simple-ATM-controller/README.md

-# A-simple-ATM-controller
-Implement a simple ATM controller
+# A simple ATM controller

+I created two card numbers for testing.

+One
+Card-Number: 11111111
+Password: '1111'